Documentation

 Managing URLs with redirects and rewrite paths

-In this guide, you will learn how to configure redirects and rewrites in your FastStore project to manage how users access your content.
+In this guide, you will learn how to configure redirects and rewrites in your FastStore project to manage users' access to your content.

 Redirects are used to take users from one URL to another automatically.
 This is useful when a page has been moved, renamed, or removed.
 For example, if a page has been moved or renamed, the redirect ensures the user is taken to the new location.